SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/manage-senders.md

 If the sender of the email or attachment is not listed in SuperOffice CRM, a warning will appear at the top of the dialog for archiving email.

 1. Click the warning.
-The dialog **Add email address to SuperOffice** opens.
-2. Select one option:
+2. In the **Add email address to SuperOffice** dialog, select one of the following option:
     * **Could it be one of these?** SuperOffice will try to match the sender with existing contacts in the database.
 Click one of the suggested contacts if it matches the sender.
     * Search: Search for a company or contact you want to add the sender's email address to.
     * **Create new company and contact**: Click this button if the sender is a new contact from a company not previously registered in SuperOffice.
 Fill in the relevant fields and click **Save**.